abhinayaa-econ/World-Bank-Findex-Logit-Analysis/README.md

 - ROC curve and Area Under the Curve (AUC)

 ## Key Findings
-- Digital access significantly increases the probability of formal borrowing
+- Digital access significantly increases the probability of formal borrowing.
-- Credit card ownership has the strongest effect, increasing formal borrowing probability by approximately **21 percentage points**
+- Credit card ownership has the strongest effect, increasing formal borrowing probability by approximately **21 percentage points**.
-- Internet access and digital payment usage raise borrowing likelihood by around **7 percentage points**
+- Internet access and digital payment usage raise borrowing likelihood by around **7 percentage points**.
-- Higher education and income levels are positively associated with formal credit use
+- Higher education and income levels are positively associated with formal credit use.
+- Formal borrowing increases with age for younger individuals, peaking at middle-age and starts to decline at higher ages.
-- Women are less likely to borrow formally than men, controlling for other factors
+- Women are less likely to borrow formally than men, controlling for other factors.
-- The model demonstrates moderate discriminatory power (**AUC ≈ 0.66**) and acceptable fit
+- The model demonstrates moderate discriminatory power (**AUC ≈ 0.66**) and acceptable fit (H-L test has a p-value ≈ 0.22 > 0.01).

 ## Policy Implications
 - Expanding digital infrastructure can improve access to formal credit